 The Distinction in Service Award recognizes a mid-career ACNS member who has demonstrated outstanding service to the field of clinical neurophysiology at the institutional or national level.

-Marcus C. Ng, MD, FRCPC, CSCN, FACNS is an epileptologist, associate professor of neurology, and adjunct professor of biomedical engineering at the University of Manitoba.
+Marcus C. Ng, MD, FRCPC, CSCN, FACNS, is an epileptologist, associate professor of neurology, and adjunct professor of biomedical engineering at the University of Manitoba.
 He received his medical degree from the University of Alberta, completed a neurology residency at the Memorial University of Newfoundland, and completed an epilepsy/clinical neurophysiology fellowship at the Massachusetts General Hospital with the Harvard Medical School.

 Dr. Ng will be recognized during the Annual Business Meeting on Friday, February 28, 2025, during the Annual Meeting & Courses.

-The Distinction in Teaching recognizes a mid-career ACNS member for outstanding accomplishments in teaching clinical neurophysiology to fellows, residents, medical students, or EEG technologists.
+The Distinction in Teaching Award recognizes a mid-career ACNS member for outstanding accomplishments in teaching clinical neurophysiology to fellows, residents, medical students, or EEG technologists.

-Daniel J. Weber, DO, FAES, FACNS is an assistant professor in the Department of Neurology at Saint Louis University School of Medicine.
+Daniel J. Weber, DO, FAES, FACNS, is an assistant professor in the Department of Neurology at Saint Louis University School of Medicine.
 Dr. Weber specializes in the medical management of epilepsy and evaluation for epilepsy surgery, including vagal nerve stimulation, deep brain stimulation, and resective surgery, through testing such as SPECT, PET, fMRI, and Wada.
 His research interests include EEG education, medical education, and optimization of seizure diagnosis for non-epileptologists.

 Dr. Weber will be recognized during the Annual Business Meeting on Friday, February 28, 2025, during the Annual Meeting & Courses.